 Leprosy, also known as Hansen's disease, is a chronic infectious disease caused by the bacteria Mycobacterium leprae and Mycobacterium lepromatosis.
 It primarily affects the skin, nerves, and mucous membranes, leading to the development of disfiguring sores and nerve damage if left untreated.
-Although rare, leprosy still exists today, with approximately 200,000 people worldwide infected, mainly in Asia and Africa.
+Although rare, leprosy still exists today, with approximately 200,000 people worldwide affected, mainly in Asia and Africa.

-Last updated on : 18 Dec, 2024
+Last updated on : 23 Apr, 2026

-Read time : 12 mins
+Read time : 9 mins

 Leprosy is an ancient infectious disease that has been present throughout history.
 Despite advances in medical science and public health, leprosy remains a significant health concern in certain regions of the world.
-Understanding the leprosy causes, symptoms, and treatment options is crucial for early detection and prevention of long-term complications.
+Understanding the causes, symptoms, and treatment options of leprosy is crucial for early detection and prevention of long-term complications.

-Category | Details |
+| Category | Details |

-Also Referred as | Hansen's disease, Infection due to M. leprae |
+| Also Referred to as | Hansen's disease, an infection due to M. leprae |

-Commonly Occurs In | India, Brazil, and other areas with warm climates; Asia and Africa |
+| Commonly Occurs In | India, Brazil, and other areas with warm climates; Asia and Africa |

-Affected Organ | Skin, peripheral nerves, mucous membranes, eyes, and internal organs |
+| Affected Organ | Skin, peripheral nerves, mucous membranes, eyes, and sometimes internal organs |

-Type | Tuberculoid leprosy, lepromatous leprosy, borderline leprosy, and indeterminate leprosy |
+| Type | Tuberculoid leprosy, Lepromatous leprosy, Borderline leprosy, and Indeterminate leprosy |

-Common Signs | Skin lesions, loss of sensation, nerve damage, muscle weakness, poor eyesight |
+| Common Signs | Skin lesions, loss of sensation, nerve damage, muscle weakness, poor eyesight |

-Consulting Specialist | Infectious disease specialist or dermatologist |
+| Consulting Specialist | Infectious disease specialist or dermatologist |

-Managed By | Antibiotics (dapsone, rifampin, and clofazimine), |
+| Managed By | Antibiotics (dapsone, rifampin, and clofazimine), multidrug therapy (MDT) |

 There are several classification systems for leprosy, but the most commonly used ones include the following types: